Restraining Orders In Carlsbad

 - Has not committed any further acts of domestic violence

 Are you curious if a restraining order is going to affect your child custody or parenting plan?
 Get in touch with Griffith, Young & Lass today!

-Same-Day and After-Hours Appointments for Emergency Situations
+Same-Day And After-Hours Appointments For Emergency Situations

-If you have been served with a restraining order and need aggressive defense or if you are in fear and need protection immediately, call our office now.
+If you have been served with a restraining order and need an aggressive defense or if you are in fear and need protection immediately, call our office now.
 We can often go in on the day that you call to obtain temporary orders on your behalf.
 And, because we know that emergency situations like this cannot wait, we make ourselves available for same-day appointments and after-hours office visits as the need arises.